 Kapfunde v Abbey National & Daniel, Court of Appeal, 1998 www.bailii.org/ew/cases/EWCA/Civ/1998/535.html

 A job applicant revealed in her health questionnaire that she had sickle cell anaemia, which had in the past led to her being absent from work.
 Dr Daniel, a GP providing medical services including pre-employment assessment, reported that she was likely to have higher than average absence.
 The company rejected her for the job.
 The court held Dr Daniel did not have a duty of care to the job applicant, only to the employer.
-(Even if there had been a duty, the GP was also held not to have been negligent.
-Also it was held Abbey National would not be liable anyway because the GP was not an employee, so there was no vicarious liability.)
+(Even if there had been a duty, the GP was also held not to have been negligent.)

 What about physical harm, if OH fails to warn of a health risk and of the need to consult the person’s GP?
 Firstly, whatever the legal position, a doctor is likely to feel under a moral obligation to inform the person of the risk.

-As regards the legal position, there is no clear case authority but it is very possible that OH practitioners owe a duty of care as regards physical harm.
+As regards the legal position, it is very possible that OH practitioners owe a duty of care as regards physical harm.
 There are cases in the United States where OH doctors have been held liable to the individual for failing to diagnose medical conditions, both in annual health checks and in pre-employment examinations.
-In Britain: